screwyprof/form3api/docs/Development.md

 Basically I'm following the [A-TDD cycle](https://www.agilealliance.org/glossary/atdd/).
 Write an acceptance test, then implement the feature though the TDD cycles until the test passes.

+**NB!** As I mentioned it earlier, a real API client should deal with such things as load-balancing, retries, timeouts, rate-limits, security concerns, etc...
+For the simplicity reasons I will neglect these things for now.
+Another thing to keep in mind is validating the response data.
+Validation is another huge topic on its own which I won't touch.
+There are very many ways to do it.
+One of the possible options would be to check the response against a pre-defined JSON schema.